Task 4 Research

 Principal Investigator(s): Bob Wiedenfeld

-- Develop crop coefficients for use with reference evapotranspiration for sugarcane using moisture balance based on soil moisture monitoring, degree days, and leaf area index (a 60 acre sprinkler irrigated field).
-Results for the plant crop were completed in November 2001, and results for the first ratoon crop will be available in November 2002.
-(Co-PIs: Colaizzi and Amador)
+- Continue development of crop coefficients for use with reference evapotranspiration for sugarcane using moisture balance based on soil moisture monitoring, degree days, and leaf area index (a 60 acre sprinkler irrigated field).
+The plant crop and 1st ratoon have been completed, and the 2nd ratoon crop is currently growing.

-- Determine sugarcane response to different levels of soil moisture stress and N fertilization (a replicated, drip irrigated field study).
-Data collection for the plant crop was completed in January 2002, and data collection for the first ratoon crop will be available in January 2003.
-(Co-PI: Colaizzi)
+- Continue study to determine sugarcane response to different levels of soil moisture stress and N fertilization (a replicated, drip irrigated field study).
+Two crops have been completed, and the 2nd ratoon crop is currently growing.

-- Evaluate an "electrostatic precipitator" on the effects of irrigation water quality on sugarcane growth and yield (in a commercial grower's field).
-Data collection for the plant crop will be complete in January 2003.
-(Co-PI: Colaizzi)
+- A study evaluating an "electrostatic precipitator" on the effects of irrigation water quality on sugarcane growth and yield was conducted in a commercial grower's field in 2002.
+Data collection is complete and the results will be published.

-- Compare crop water use by different cool-season vegetable crops under drip and flood irrigation (a replicated field study).
-Data collection for the first crop season will be complete in June 2002.
-(Co-PI: Pillai)
+- Continue study to compare crop water use by different cool-season vegetable crops under drip and flood irrigation (a replicated field study).
+The second year of this study has just been completed, and will be continued in cooperation with Dr. Jon Jifon.